education.vic.gov.au

 An e-cigarette (also known as a ‘vape’) is a battery-powered device that heats liquid (‘e-liquid’ or ‘juice’) into an aerosol, which is inhaled into the lungs.

-Some e-cigarettes are marketed to young people on the claim that they do not contain nicotine.
+Some e-cigarettes have been marketed to young people on the claim that they do not contain nicotine.
 However, most e-cigarettes and vaping liquids in Australia do contain highly addictive nicotine, even if it is not stated on the label.

-The e-cigarette industry also uses social media tactics to re-direct young people to online retailers and normalise nicotine dependence.
-Laws have been proposed to ban the future sale and import of all non-prescription e-cigarettes.
-There may be an increase in e-cigarette marketing and sales ahead of any future import and sales ban.
+The e-cigarette industry has also used social media tactics to re-direct young people to online retailers and normalise nicotine dependence.

 Harms